 SDHG's Lead In Electricity-Computing Integration Helps Market Cap Hit HK$100 Billion

-As global competition in AI innovation intensifies to a breakneck pace, the demand for computing power has skyrocketed, which led renewable energy and computing power to become critical battlegrounds for serious contenders in the field.
-SDHG, a pioneer strategic investor in Electricity-Computing Integration, is widely believed to lead the race.
+As global competition in AI innovation intensifies to a breakneck pace, the demand for computing power has skyrocketed, which led renewable energy and computing power become critical battlegrounds for serious contenders in the field.
+SDHG, a pioneer strategy investor in Electricity-Computing Integration, is widely believed to lead the race.

-In 2022, SDHG acquired Shandong Hi-Speed New Energy Group Ltd. (SHNE, and now owns 56.97 percent of the company's stakes.
+In 2022, SDHG acquired Shandong Hi-Speed New Energy Group Ltd .
+(SHNE, 01250.
+HK) and now owns 56.97 percent of the company's stakes.
 In 2023, SDHG made a strategic investment worth US$299 million in VNET Group Inc. (NASDAQ: VNET).
 SHNE owns clean energy projects in more than 20 provinces in China and has been actively exploring international markets.
-VNET started focusing on selling data center services to retail clients in China and has grown to serve hyperscale customers including Alibaba Cloud, Tencent Cloud, and Huawei Cloud.
+VNET started focusing on selling data center services to retail clients in China and have grown to serve hyperscale customers including Alibaba Cloud, Tencent Cloud, and Huawei Cloud.

 Alignment with national policy priorities